Phineus

-In Greek mythology, Phineus (/ˈfɪniːəs, ˈfɪn.juːs/; Φινεύς /grc/), was a king of Salmydessus in Thrace and seer, who appears in accounts of the Argonauts' voyage.
+In Greek mythology, Phineus (/ˈfɪniəs, ˈfɪn.juːs/; Φινεύς /grc/) was a king of Salmydessus in Thrace and seer, who appears in accounts of the Argonauts' voyage.
 Some accounts make him a king in Paphlagonia or in Arcadia.

 Family

 Several different versions of Phineus's parentage were presented in ancient texts.
 According to Apollonius of Rhodes, he was a son of Agenor, but the Bibliotheca says that other authors named his father as Poseidon (who is the father of Agenor).
 The Hesiodic Catalogue of Women, on the other hand, reported that Phineus was the son of Phoenix and Cassiopeia.

 His first wife was Cleopatra, daughter of Boreas and Oreithyia, by whom he had a pair of sons, named Plexippus and Pandion, or Gerymbas and Aspondus, or Polydector (Polydectus) and Polydorus, or Parthenius and Crambis, or Oryithus (Oarthus) and Crambis.
-His second wife, Idaea, daughter of the Scythian king Dardanus (less commonly Dia, Eidothea, sister of Cadmus, or Eurytia), deceived him into blinding these sons, a fate Phineus himself would suffer.
+His second wife, Idaea, daughter of the Scythian king Dardanus (less commonly Eidothea, sister of Cadmus, or Eurytia), deceived him into blinding these sons, a fate Phineus himself would suffer.

 By his second wife, or by a Scythian concubine, Phineus had two more sons, Mariandynus and Thynus.
 According to some sources, he also had two daughters, Eraseia and Harpyreia, while another daughter Olizone was called the wife of Dardanus, who was the son of Zeus and Electra, and became the mother of Erichthonius.